dcunited001/te-xel-io/app/posts/2014-07-29-coreos-on-digital-ocean.md

 - Tried `sudo shutdown -h now`, but machine.won't.stay.dead!
 - The machine seems to restart as soon as I turn it off.
 - Need to create a Github issue for this.
 Oh well.
-Snapshots aren't a huge deal.

-### CoreOS Testing TODO

-Test Creating new CoreOS Droplets
-- from snapshot (doesn't work)
-- from backup

-Get CoreOS Version
+Snapshots aren't a huge deal, but it would be nice to be able to *automate* deployment of new CoreOS nodes on DigitalOcean.